Ormannishe/DoubleBooked/README.md

 ## Further Reading

 I've implemented three different versions of the algorithm, each progressively improved.
-I thought it would be worthwhile to keep all 3 versions so you can easily see how my thought process evolved during the challenge. :)
+I thought it would be worthwhile to keep all three versions so you can easily see how my thought process evolved during the challenge.

 First I implemented a quick and easy solution by simply comparing all events to each other recursively.
 This is a nice low-complexity solution, but does not scale particularly well.